morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 When deleting stack, it will first delete EC2 instance then MySQL database.

+If we don't add Dependson, both EC2 instance and MySQL database starts creating and deletion at the same time.

 ## CloudFormation - Stack Policies

 We use **stack policy to prevent updates to stack rescources by mistakes**.